-Most other income tax collected at source currently comes from deductions made by banks or building societies from interest paid to savers.
 Many of us, including children, the retired and working people, will have savings accounts of one sort or another and many might also have shares from which income arises in the form of dividends.
-These too are treated as having suffered income tax at source.
+The way in which dividends are taxed is also changing, again with individuals benefitting from the introduction of a Dividend Allowance so strategies may need to change to maximise income and minimise income tax.